Reckless & Careless Driving

 - A careless driver as, “A person who drives a vehicle carelessly, or without due caution and circumspection, in a manner so as to endanger, or be likely to endanger, a person or property.”

 These laws sound very similar, and the decision of which charge to issue is made at the police officer’s discretion.
-The primary distinction between issuing a reckless driving or careless driving charge is that a reckless driver is well aware they are driving dangerously, while a careless driver has no ill intent.Potential Consequences for Reckless and Careless Driving
+The primary distinction between reckless and careless driving is that a reckless driver is well aware they are driving dangerously, while a careless driver has no ill intent.Potential Consequences for Reckless and Careless Driving

-If you have received a reckless or careless driving ticket, it is in your best interest to contact one of the experienced NJ municipal court lawyers at Goldstein Law Group.
+If you have received a reckless or careless driving ticket, it is in your best interest to contact one of the experienced Monmouth County lawyers at Goldstein Law Group.
 Since the police officer determines whether you were driving carelessly or recklessly, it may be possible to alleviate a reckless driving charge.
 The traffic violation lawyers at Goldstein Law Group have more than 50 years of combined experience practicing law and are prepared to build your reckless or careless driving defense.

 Why should I seek legal counsel from Goldstein Law Group if I am being charged with reckless or careless driving?

 - Your Goldstein Law Group lawyer will help you understand the potential consequences associated with each charge.

 - A municipal court lawyer may be able to lessen the penalties associated with reckless and careless driving.